fairafric is going climate positive

 Climate positivity

-Once we source all our cocoa from DAF farms, we can store up to 4x the carbon footprint of each bar in the ground.
+Once we source all our cocoa from DAF farms, we can store the CO2 footprint of each bar up to four times in the ground.
+Unique!

-The cocoa farms become more resilient to pests and climate change.
-In addition, soil fertility is also significantly increased.
+Cocoa farms become more resilient to pests and climate change.
+Soil fertility is also significantly increased.

 Farm income

-By growing products such as mangoes, avocados and coconuts, farmers can significantly increase their income and become less dependent on cocoa.
+By cultivating products such as mangoes, avocados and coconuts, farmers can significantly increase their income and become less dependent on cocoa.

 FAQ

-Climate-positive means that more climate-damaging emissions (e.g. CO2) and impacts are bound than caused.
+Climate positive means that more climate-damaging emissions (e.g. CO2) and impacts are absorbed than are caused.

-The aim of fairafric is to leave the earth in a better condition than it was before our activities.
-We are not only concerned with CO2, but also with soil fertility, water retention, maximising plant and animal biodiversity, resilience to climate change and the production of healthy products, among other things.
+Fairafric's goal is to leave the Earth in a better state than it was before our work.
+This involves not only CO2 reduction, but also soil fertility, water retention, the highest possible biodiversity of plants and animals, resilience to climate change, and the production of healthy products.

 The Dynamic Agroforestry (DAF) cultivation method is based on the knowledge of the indigenous peoples of Latin America and combines many elements of regenerative agriculture or permaculture.
-The plants are grown in different levels (shrubs, half-stems, etc.) of the forest and different local tree species are planted: Crop trees, biomass trees, shade trees, etc. One of the main objectives is to produce a lot of biomass to improve soil quality.
-Therefore, not only cocoa is grown, but also other tree and plant species such as cashew, mango, pineapple, etc., which can be processed by Fairafric.
-The production of biomass binds a large amount of CO2 in the long term.
-Significantly more than is emitted in Fairafric's entire value chain.
+Plants are cultivated at different levels (shrubs, half-standards, etc.) within the forest, and various local tree species are planted: useful plants, biomass trees, shade trees, and so on.
+A primary goal is to produce a large amount of biomass to improve soil quality.
+Therefore, not only cacao is cultivated, but also other tree and plant species such as cashew, mango, pineapple, etc., which can be processed by Fairafric.
+The production of biomass sequesters a significant amount of CO2 in the long term—considerably more than is emitted in Fairafric's entire value chain.

 Cocoa is one of the most important cash crops in West Africa.
-Due to a lack of alternatives and in order to generate an income for the family, an area is often cleared and then as many cocoa trees as possible are planted on the piece of land.
-After a few years of intensive cultivation, the nutrient reserves in the soil are exhausted and a high use of artificial fertilizers and pesticides is necessary.
-In Ghana, conventional cocoa cultivation is responsible for the deforestation of 25% of the rainforest.
+Due to a lack of alternatives and to generate income for the family, land is often cleared and then planted with as many cocoa trees as possible.
+After a few years of intensive cultivation, the soil's nutrient reserves are depleted, necessitating the heavy use of artificial fertilizers and pesticides.
+In Ghana, conventional cocoa farming is responsible for the deforestation of 25% of the rainforest.

-The cacao tree is a shade plant.
-This means that the cocoa tree needs larger trees (e.g. palm trees) above it to provide shade and help it to grow and thrive optimally.
-At DAF, care is therefore taken to ensure that the trees and plants stand next to the cocoa trees, provide sufficient shade and supply the nutrients that the cocoa tree needs.
-The greatest possible diversity of plants is necessary for this symbiosis.
-This symbiosis promotes biodiversity, increases the yield per tree, increases soil fertility and the water storage capacity of the soil and the biomass trees actively store CO2 in the soil.
+The cacao tree is a shade-loving plant.
+This means that the cacao tree needs larger trees (e.g., palms) above it to shade it and help it grow and thrive optimally.
+At DAF, therefore, care is taken to ensure that the trees and plants next to the cacao trees provide sufficient shade and supply the nutrients the cacao tree needs.
+A wide variety of plants is necessary for this symbiosis.
+This symbiosis promotes biodiversity, increases the yield per tree, improves soil fertility and water retention capacity, and the biomass trees actively store CO2 in the soil.

-In initial analyses, external experts have determined that by
+Initial analyses by external experts have determined that the

-storing the biomass in the soil, fairafric can store up to 4x more CO2 in the
+Biomass storage in the soil (fairafric) saves up to 4x more CO2 in the long term.

 1. Higher cocoa premium

-fairafric pays farmers a climate premium of $250/MT in addition to the highest organic premium ($792/MT) in West Africa.
-The cocoa families therefore receive $1,042 per ton of organic cocoa from DAF.
-This is a multiple of the regular organic premium or other certifications such as Fairtrade.
+In addition to the highest organic premium ($792/ton), fairafric pays farmers in West Africa a climate premium of $250/ton.
+Therefore, cocoa families receive $1,042 per ton of organic cocoa from DAF.
+This is many times the regular organic premium ($300/ton) or other certifications such as Fairtrade ($240/ton).

-Growing several crops helps to diversify income and makes it possible to earn an income outside of the cocoa harvest season.
+Growing several crops helps to diversify income and makes it possible to generate income even outside of the cocoa harvest season.

-3. Better soil quality & resilience to climate change
+3. Improved soil quality & resilience to climate change

-By improving soil fertility and other benefits of DAF for the soil, the plants become significantly stronger and more resistant to environmental influences.
-The soil quality also increases the quality and yield of the fruit.
-This means that the land can be cultivated naturally in the long term and sustainably.
+By improving soil fertility and providing other benefits, DAF makes plants significantly stronger and more resistant to environmental influences.
+Furthermore, improved soil quality increases the quality and yield of the fruit.
+This allows for long-term, sustainable, and natural cultivation of the land.

-Through our new Visitor Center, we also want to give our customers the opportunity to get a deep look into our operations.
-The factory visit will be combined with a visit to our farmer communities, all in one day!
-Unique in the world!
+With our new Visitor Center, we want to give our customers the opportunity to gain an in-depth look at our operations.
+The factory tour is combined with a visit to our farmers' communities, all in one day!
+A unique experience worldwide!